-- Acts of Parliament and associated delegated legislation; and - Prudential Standards determined by APRA under subsection 92(1) of the Act;
+- Acts of Parliament and associated delegated legislation; - Prudential Standards determined by APRA under subsection 92(1) of the Act; and - Reporting Standards determined by APRA under subsection 13(1) of the Financial Sector (Collection of Data) Act 2001.

 which are available on the Federal Register of Legislation at www.legislation.gov.au.